JREF Homepage Swift Blog Events Calendar $1 Million Paranormal Challenge The Amaz!ng Meeting Useful Links Support Us

 Here's a youtube vid of the electric brae. http://www.youtube.com/watch?v=xBnB1NaJcjE

-monoman is online now Quote this post in a PM Nominate this post for this month's language award Copy a direct link to this post Reply With Quote Back to Top
+monoman is offline Quote this post in a PM Nominate this post for this month's language award Copy a direct link to this post Reply With Quote Back to Top

 Old 21st July 2007, 06:03 PM #15